-• The Burnaby Board of Trade will be the primary organization responsible for creating and distributing the PPE Supplier List.
+The Burnaby Board of Trade will be the primary organization responsible for creating and distributing the PPE Supplier List.

-• This recommendation should be fast-tracked as the PPE needs of businesses are immediate.
+This recommendation should be fast-tracked as the PPE needs of businesses are immediate.

-• Burnaby Board of Trade to create and distribute a supplier list, and commit to regular updates and re-issuances.
+What are the immediate next steps? • Burnaby Board of Trade to create and distribute a supplier list, and commit to regular updates and re-issuances.

-4. Action Plan: Create more opportunities for patios and outdoor dining health officer, allowing for more patios to be set up in Burnaby will help them to recoup some of that lost seating and increase their potential for sales.
+4. Action Plan: Create more opportunities for patios and outdoor dining

+As restaurants have been restricted to 50% capacity by an order of the provincial health officer, allowing for more patios to be set up in Burnaby will help them to recoup some of that lost seating and increase their potential for sales.
 Beyond helping the restaurants themselves, more patio space will enable residents and visitors to Burnaby to enjoy the city's food offerings more safely by providing greater physical distancing, and more enjoyably by creating more outdoor dining in the warmer summer months.